OpenSecuritySummit/oss2018/content/working-sessions/owasp-cloud-security-workshop.md

 type         : working-session
 status       : draft
 organizers   : Fraser Scott
-description  : A beta session of the OWASP Cloud Security Workshop. hide         : false
+description  : A beta session of the OWASP Cloud Security Workshop (not to be scheduled on the Tuesday) hide         : false
 ---